Kimitsuna-Goblin/extClark/README.md

 <BR>
-If you want to use this tool for non-Japanese patients, it is recommended to adjust the adult weights (criterions) and/or the segmentations of children ages with analysis the body mass data of the country or the race of the target patients.
+If you want to use this tool for non-Japanese patients, it is recommended to adjust the adult weights (criterions) and/or the segmentations of children ages with analysing data of body dimensions of the country or the race of the target patients.

 ## 使用方法 - Usage